lpasquale/kEEPER/README.md

 Requirements
 ------------
 This repository contains the source code of our prototype (file <tt>specGenerator.py</tt>), a configuration file (<tt>conf.txt</tt>), the inputs (environment and hypotheses) associated with the running example and the two case studies described in the paper (directories <tt>RunningExample</tt>, <tt>HarassmentScenario</tt> and <tt>ExfiltrationScenario</tt>, respectively).
-To run these examples, the application prototype must be configured properly .
+To run these examples, the application prototype must be configured properly.
 The following sections describe the steps required to use the **Minority Report** prototype to synthesize preservation specifications.

 ### Prerequisites